infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 author_surname - The surname of the author author_id - Unique identifier of the author, either from Scopus Author ID or assigned by us. organizational_author - If a paper is published under the name of an organization, it is stored in this column.
 Manual - If TRUE, the author information was extracted manually.
-If FALSE, the author information was retrieved from Scopus citation database.
+If FALSE, the author information was retrieved from the Scopus citation database.

 3) inclusion_net_edges.csv:
 citing_ID - The numeric ID of a systematic review report